Denim's Master Designer

 One day a simple solution came to him.
-The best way to duplicate natural whiskers is to duplicated the bends that occur when jeans are worn on the body, then sand and wash them with the wrinkles in place.
+The best way to duplicate natural whiskers is to duplicate the bends that occur when jeans are worn on the body, then sand and wash them with the wrinkles in place.
 Maurice drew up plans that called for a mannequin with knees and legs that could bend and take the extreme heat needed to set resin, the chemical industrial laundries use to harden denim fabric just enough to hold a shape or wrinkle in place.
 Later, he flew friend Genaro Hernandez, owner of Los Angeles based Denim Development Group to China to help perfect the chemical balance and simplify the process for mass production.

 The end result, in China, the factory moved in the direction of producing a faster less complicated system of steam pipes, in which jeans could slide over and be shaped then cured.
 Genaro when back to the USA and followed Maurice's original concept of using a mannequin system with a covering hood, which heat would be pumped in, curing the jeans in place.